thesaurabhpatel/Data-Mining-algorithm/README.md

 # Data-Mining-algorithm
-This Repository contains all data mining and machine algortihm that i learned in lab.
+This Repository contains all data mining and machine learning algortihms that i learned in lab.